-- Big Game Hunting Park Issued for hunting privately owned big game animals on private property.
+- 1. Big Game Hunting Park Issued for hunting privately owned big game animals on private property.
 No new big game hunting park licenses shall be issued after July 1, 1996, except when a change of ownership occurs on an existing Big Game Hunting Park.
 The new applicant(s) must comply with all regulations in place at the time of the change of ownership when applying for the new license. - a.
 Big Game Hunting Park Carcass tags will be provided by the Division at no cost.
 No hunting license is required for hunting captive wildlife within the park.
 Hunting can occur year-round.
 All wildlife removed from the park must be accompanied by a carcass tag, properly attached, showing number, sex, age, species, date taken, park number, hunter's name and address and, if available, eartag and/or tattoo number of each animal taken. - b.
-All wildlife released into the park must be marked with USDA official metal eartags and/or eartags provided or approved by the Division.
-All alternative livestock (fallow deer and elk) released into the park must be tattooed as provided by State Board of Livestock Inspection Commission regulations. - c.
-No live wildlife may be removed from the park. - d.
-All big game killed on Big Game Hunting Parks will be subject to the "Slaughter Surveillance Program" for bovine tuberculosis testing as provided for in regulation #008, and to CWD testing requirements in #1110. - 2.
-Wildlife Exhibitors Park Issued for the exhibition of live wildlife (except birds) for educational or promotional activities. - Exhibition of animals in the families Canidae Felidae, or Ursidae outside the licensed Wildlife Exhibitors Park premises is prohibited except under the following conditions: - 1.
-Animals must be caged at all times, except as provided in 1104(A)(2)(a)(2).
-Cages must be made from a minimum of 9 gauge wire, completely enclosed, including a top and a bottom; and shall be large enough to allow the animal being caged to stand up and turn around.
+All wildlife released into the park must be marked with a USDA official identification device pursuant to 9 C.F.R. § 77.33 (effective July 29, 2014) metal eartags and/or eartags provided or approved by the Division.
+All alternative livestock (fallow deer and elk) released into the park must be identified tatteoed as provided by State Board of Livestock Inspection Commission regulations.
+CPW incorporates 9 C.F.R. § 77.33 (effective July 29, 2014) by reference, but not later amendments or editions.